 When a cardholder intentionally commits fraud with a p-card, the University is protected from the loss by Visa®’s Liability Protection Coverage under certain conditions.
 The principal conditions are that the employee who committed the fraud must have been terminated and Bank of America must be notified of the termination within TWO (2) DAYS of its occurrence.

 Violations are defined as and include non-compliance with policy or procedure or actions as severe as misuse.

-As defined by BOR Business Procedures Manual Section 16.4.1, fraud can be defined as a false representation of a matter of fact that is intended to deceive another.
+As defined in the Statewide Purchasing Card Policy, fraud is wrongful or criminal deception intended to result in financial or personal gain.
+As defined by BOR BPM Section 16.4.1, fraud can be defined as a false representation of a matter of fact that is intended to deceive another.
 A fraudulent act may be illegal, unethical, improper, or dishonest and may include, but is not necessarily limited to: